 Your devices don’t like the cold either.
 To be able to take pictures or call for help when necessary, you need to give them some warmth.
 One way to do that is to keep them close to your skin while hiking.
 Just put your phone in the chest pocket and switch it off to save the battery.
 If you plan to camp, you can place your electronics inside your sleeping bag.
 They will stay warm as you get your well-deserved rest.

 Don’t Rely on Tech

 Although technology can be of great help when hiking, you’d better know how to cope without it.
 What if your phone battery dies or there’s no signal?
 You should revise how to read maps and use a compass.
 Bring them both in case your GPS stops working.
 Also, learn the basic SOS signs.
-This way you’ll be able to find the way or call for help in the worst case scenario.
+This way you’ll be able to find the way or call for help in the worst-case scenario.

 Telling your plans to other people is also a good practice.
-Before you go, inform someone about your route and estimated time of your return.
+Before you go, inform someone about your route and the estimated time of your return.
 Make sure they know who to ask for help when you don’t come back on time.

 Ready for Your Winter Adventure?

 Changing your environment and getting some physical activity will positively influence your mental health and will allow you to come back to your life more energized and well-rested.
 Winter hiking is a great opportunity to admire the beauty of Mother Nature in peace and quiet.
 It will help you get your mind off your worries and problems, and truly relax.
 It’s even better if one knows how to prepare for a winter hike and how to act on the trail.
 By following our tips, you can make your trip safer and more satisfying.
-After all, hiking lovers should be able to fully enjoy their passion all year round; why exclude winter months…?
+After all, hiking lovers should be able to fully enjoy their passion all year round; why exclude the winter months…?